calmm-js/partial.lenses/README.md

 `L.choice` returns a partial optic that acts like the first of the given optics whose view is not `undefined` on the given data structure.
-When the views of all of the given optics are `undefined`, the returned optics acts like [`L.zero`](#L-zero), which is the identity element of `L.choice`.
+When the views of all of the given optics are `undefined`, the returned optic acts like [`L.zero`](#L-zero), which is the identity element of `L.choice`.

 For example: